Lokathor/lokathor.github.io/prng/README.md

 [wp-lcg]: https://en.wikipedia.org/wiki/Linear_congruential_generator

-The LCG family of generators was developed in 1958 by W. E. Thomson and A. Rotenberg, based on the slightly earlier Lehmer generator which had been developed by D. H. Lehmer in 1951.
+The LCG family of generators was developed in 1958 by W. E. Thomson and A. Rotenberg, based on the slightly earlier Lehmer Generator which had been developed by D. H. Lehmer in 1951.
 While there *are* some problems with this type of generator, they're well understood problems that we can compensate for.

 ## LCG Basics